ahunt/incolata/docs/fit_test_general.md

       from: Colton, C. E.: Filtering facepieces: Study supports need for fit-testing.
 3M JobHealth Highlights 17(2):1-4 (1999) (unfortunately I was unable to figure out how to access this).
+* McKay RT, Davies E. Capability of respirator wearers to detect aerosolized qualitative fit test agents (sweetener and Bitrex) with known fixed leaks.
+  Appl Occup Environ Hyg.
+2000 Jun;15(6):479-84. doi: 10.1080/104732200301269.
+  PMID: 10853288.
+  (QLFT) Also supports approx 5-6x improvement in P95 protection, but is not a (S)WPF study - in fact it's not even a full fit test.

 ## Correlation of fit factors and WPFs